 For example: Even if you don’t think a social media platform is specific for your business’s industry, you might be surprised to learn how it can be leveraged to your advantage.

-From social media marketing to website optimization, carving out time and money for current and varied marketing strategy is vital to your company’s long-term success.
+From social media marketing to website optimization, carving out time and money for a current and varied marketing strategy is vital to your company’s long-term success.

 Once you begin marketing through social channels, you’ll be able to convert your audience to customers– cha-ching!